A Weekend in Athens: The Perfect Itinerary

-For the best view of Acropolis and Athens you must visit the terrace belonging to the Acropolis Museum.
+For the best view of Acropolis and Athens you must visit the Terrace belonging to the Acropolis Museum.
 They charge like you’re in Amsterdam or Berlin, but hey, you pay for the view.
 It’s the perfect spot to recuperate after hiking the Acropolis.
 You don’t have to visit the museum to get to the terrace.

 After a while we had to BEG not to get any more food, because the portions are just so big.
 But MAN, it was good.
 If my stomach was built for Greek dinners, I would’ve sat there all night just munching away.
 Definitely recommend.
 The Greek taverna is close to Acropolis.

 €0,50 goes a long way in Athens, where you can buy a Koulouri, a traditional bread ring with sesame ring on every street corner.
 Great snack!

 I’m normally not much of a party-traveller, but in Athens I made up for lost time.
 You know, in the name of research.
-Drunk Sinatra is a small, narrow place, where -you guessed it- they play lots of Frank Sinatra music.
+Drunk Sinatra is a small, narrow place, where, you guessed it, they play lots of Frank Sinatra music.
 Definitely a hipster spot, where you can chill outside too.
 Lots of fun!

 For dancing you cross the street to Einstein, the bar right across from Drunk Sinatra.
 The decor reminds you of a university, with it’s walls covered in bookshelves.
 Wine is served in glasses the size of a bathtub.
 I might have bathed in it, I can’t remember.

-Where to stay
+Where to Stay in Athens

 Athens is a major recommendation in my book and I can’t wait to revisit.
 With these tips your Athens experience is bound to be as good as mine!